etn-ccis/blui-angular-component-library/README.md

 > **NOTE**: This install command will not work until the component libraries are published to NPM.
 Until then you will need to follow the manual linking instructions.

 ### Angular
-To install the PX Blue react components from NPM as a dependency for your project, you can run the following command in your project root:
+To install the PX Blue angular components from NPM as a dependency for your project, you can run the following command in your project root:
 ```
 yarn add @pxblue/angular-components
 ```